Cycles or loops in Swift: for in, while and repeat-while

 Val 100

-We can customize our for so that it also indicates the index of the iteration, in addition to its value:
+We can customize our for loop so that it also indicates the iteration index, in addition to its value:

 print("Val \(i) - Indice \(index)")